Devon Open Studios 2019 launch event at Artizan, Fleet Walk, Torquay, TQ2 5EB.

 There will be a radio interview about Devon Open Studios 2019 with Julie, Director of Artizan, myself and 2 other artists.
 It is on Friday 6th September 2019 at 8.10pm on BBC Radio Devon on the Sarah Gosling Show.
 Here is the link to the broadcast

-The exhibition consists of 11 different artist showcasing a wide range of work.
+The Multimedia art show consists of 11 different artist showcasing a wide range of work.
 From paintings, prints, digital media and installation.
 Recent graduates from the Plymouth College of Arts, a graduate from Plymouth University, students from UWE Bristol and self taught artist from Exeter are all on display for one week only at TAAG, Northumberland Place, Teignmouth.
 Teignmouth based TAAG prides itself on showing a wide range of local artist and this exhibition is no exception.

 I am very pleased to be taking part in the Torbay Art Show, a brand new major art show, with work by over 70 local and national artists being brought to Torbay by Torquay Boys’ Grammar School.
 The preview night was packed and a great success.